Venues of the 1988 Summer Olympics: Before the Olympics

 The oldest venue, Dongdaemun Stadium, was built in 1926.
 The stadium underwent three renovations between 1926 and the 1988 Summer Olympics.
 Busan Goodek Stadium was built in 1928.
 Dageu Stadium was constructed in 1948 and renovated in 1975.
 Daejeon Stadium was completed in 1964.

 Taenung International Shooting Range was constructed in 1972 following the Summer Olympics that took place in Munich.
 Six years later, the venue made history by becoming the first to host a world championships for shooting sports.
 This venue was renovated in 1987-8 before the 1988 Games to comply with International Shooting Sport Federation (ISSF, then Union International de Tir (UIT)) standards.

 Jangchung Gymnasium hosted the 1979 FIBA World Championship for Women.

 The success of the UIT World Shooting Championships that year led to the formation of a bid committee to bring the 1988 Games to Seoul.
 Among Seoul's competitors were Melbourne, Australia (who also bidded for the 1988 Summer Paralympics in a different process, host of the 1956 Summer Olympics, and Nagoya, Japan.
 Seoul submitted its bid to the International Olympic Committee (IOC) in late 1980 though Melbourne withdrew its bid in early 1981.
 At the 1981 IOC meeting in Baden-Baden, West Germany (Germany since October 1990), the IOC selected Seoul to host the 1988 Summer Olympics.

 Venues for the Seoul Sports Complex were constructed between 1973 and 1984.
 Except for Mongchon Tosong and the Tongillo Road Course, all of the other venues were completed or renovated by the summer of 1986.
-The fact that the city was preparing to host the 1986 Asian Games was well regarded, as much of the infrastructure built for the event would be reused and the event was see as the big test.
+The fact that the city was preparing to host the 1986 Asian Games was well regarded, as much of the infrastructure built for the event would be reused and the event was seen as the big test.